debelio/info/zypper.md

 ## Zypper

-### The defaul package manager on SUSE and OpenSUSE Linux
+### The default package manager on SUSE and OpenSUSE Linux

 | **command**                                                    | **explanation**                                       |
 | :------------------------------------------------------------- | :---------------------------------------------------- |